Daniyal Mueenuddin

 Daniyal Mueenuddin (born 1963) is a Pakistani-American author who writes in English.
 His short story collection In Other Rooms, Other Wonders, has been translated into sixteen languages, and won The Story Prize, the Commonwealth Writers' Prize and other honors and critical acclaim.

 Born in Los Angeles, USA, he spent his childhood in Pakistan.
-At the age of thirteen he moved back to the US, where he received higher education and worked as a journalist, director, lawyer, and businessman, before finally devoting his efforts to writing.
+At the age of thirteen he moved back to the US, where he received higher education and worked as a lawyer, before devoting his efforts to writing.
+He now lives in both Oslo, Norway and his farm in Pakistan.